syncfusion-content/javascript-docs/js/TreeView/Checkbox-Support.md

 ## Check or Uncheck Node

 Tree node can be checked or unchecked using [checkNode](https://help.syncfusion.com/api/js/ejtreeview#methods:checknode) and [uncheckNode](https://help.syncfusion.com/api/js/ejtreeview#methods:unchecknode) methods while [showCheckbox](https://help.syncfusion.com/api/js/ejtreeview#members:showcheckbox) property is enabled in TreeView.
-You can select [checkedNodes](https://help.syncfusion.com/api/js/ejtreeview#members:checkednodes) property that indicates the checkedNodes index collection as an array.
+Also you can get or set the checked nodes of TreeView using [checkedNodes](https://help.syncfusion.com/api/js/ejtreeview#members:checkednodes) property, which indicates the checked nodes index collection as array.
 The [nodeCheck](https://help.syncfusion.com/api/js/ejtreeview#events:nodecheck) and [nodeUncheck](https://help.syncfusion.com/api/js/ejtreeview#events:nodeuncheck) event occurs based on checkbox state.
-You can select [isNodeChecked](https://help.syncfusion.com/api/js/ejtreeview#methods:isnodechecked) method to check the given TreeView node is checked or unchecked.
-Also you can using [checkAll](https://help.syncfusion.com/api/js/ejtreeview#methods:checkall) method to check all the nodes in TreeView.
+You can use [isNodeChecked](https://help.syncfusion.com/api/js/ejtreeview#methods:isnodechecked) method to check the particular TreeView node is checked or unchecked.
+Also you can use [checkAll](https://help.syncfusion.com/api/js/ejtreeview#methods:checkall) method to check all the nodes in TreeView.

 {% highlight js %}